Näsilinna: History

 The original Milavida, where von Nottbeck's family lived, was a wooden villa built in 1860 next to Näsikallio.
 However, the whole family did not have time to live in the new Milavida; only the children lived there for a couple of years with the servants.
 Peter's wife Olga von Nottbeck died while giving birth to twins in Baden-Baden in October 1898, and six months later Peter himself died after caecal surgery at a Parisian hospital.
 Edvard von Nottbeck, appointed guardian of the children, sold the palace to the city of Tampere in 1905.

 The city changed the name of the palace to Näsilinna, and the Häme Museum was opened in 1908, with Gabriel Engberg as the first museum manager.
 Engberg also lived in Näsilinna.
 During the Civil War in 1918, the Red Cross Hospital and the Red Guards base operated in Näsilinna, and the building suffered severe damage during the war.
-During the battle of Tampere, Näsilinna changed in April 3–4 owner three times.
+During the battle of Tampere, Näsilinna changed on April 3–4 owner three times.
 About 4,000 rounds of ammunition hit the building.
 During the Second World War, the building was inhabited by anti-aircraft forces and the bridge guards of the Pori railway.

 The palace served as the Häme Museum from 1908 to 1997.
 Since 1998, the building, closed for 17 years, has been awaiting renovation.
 Näsilinna was renovated in 2013–2015.
-The total cost of the project was EUR 5 million.
+The total cost of the project was €5 million.
 The halls on the first floor were restored to the spirit of the original von Nottbeck and included a restaurant with halls, a lobby café and a reception area for the museum.
 On the second floor, the room division from the 1950s was preserved.
 This floor was used by the Milavida Museum Exhibition Facilities.